 You can camp at Munbililla (Tomato Island), Limmen Bight River, Towns River, Southern Lost City, Butterfly Falls, Didi Baba, Yurrlmundji or Mountain Creek.

 There is no pre-booking.
-Camp fees are payable on site.
+Camping fees apply and are payable on-site.

 How to get there

 Take the Stuart and Roper Highways in the NT or Carpentaria Highway from Queensland.
 Follow the Savannah Way into Limmen National Park.

 Seasonal closures.
 The park may close due to flooding in the Wet Season.